Redback-Operations/redback-chatbot/README.md

 ### Part 2: RAG Implementation

 RAG architecture is employed to enhance the chatbot’s ability to retrieve and generate contextually accurate responses.
-To run the RAG-enhanced chatbot:

-(Additional usage instructions to be added)

-This chatbot is part of the overall Redback Senior initiative, aimed at creating intelligent support systems for the elderly, ensuring their well-being, and providing them with reliable access to important information through wearable technology.
+1. **Convert PDF Files to Markdown**: Place your PDF files in the `docs` folder.
+The notebook will automatically convert them to Markdown format and save them in the `parsed_docs` folder.
+2. **Text Processing**: The notebook splits the converted Markdown files into smaller text chunks, which are then encoded into vector embeddings using the `SentenceTransformer` model.
+3. **Store Embeddings in Qdrant**: The text embeddings are stored in a Qdrant vector database, enabling efficient semantic search.
+4. **Search and Retrieve**: Use the stored embeddings to perform searches.
+The results are initially ranked based on relevance and can be further refined using a ranking model.
+5. **Generate Responses**: Use the `ChatGroq` model to generate answers based on the retrieved context and user queries.

 ---